Nostrand-Rogers Avenues Select Bus Service

-Public open houses will also take place at key points to involve the larger public.
+Public open houses take place at key points to involve the larger public.
 Open houses on the project took place on November 15, 2010 and October 4, 2011 at the Brooklyn College Student Center.
 These events allow the public to speak one-on-one with project staff and provide input about the project.
 Please check the DOT events calendar for upcoming open houses.
 Read the handout distributed at the November 15 meeting Read the handout distributed at the October 4 meeting

 Community Board Presentations

 Throughout the process, DOT and MTA NYC Transit have presented the project to Community Boards.
 Please check the DOT events calendar for upcoming Community Board presentations.

 - Community Board 1: November 9, 2011 meeting with the full board; June 8, 2010 meeting with the full Board